Multimedia translation: Live subtitling

-Subtitling for the Deaf and Hard of Hearing (SDH)
+Subtitling for the deaf and hard of hearing

-SDH is meant for those who have difficulty hearing the dialogue on a film or television show by helping them to "see" the sound.
+Subtitles for the deaf or hard-of-hearing (SDH) is meant for those who have difficulty hearing the dialogue on a film or television show by helping them to "see" the sound.
 Although similar to subtitling, SDH adds additional information to complement the verbal dimension.
 Originally, these subtitles were only available for films and pre-recorded broadcasts.
 However, the "growing number of legislative and regulatory provisions has set minimum quota requirements" for broadcasters and subtitling companies.

-Audio description (AD)
+Audio description

-AD is meant for those who are blind, visually-impaired or partially-sighted and assists by providing a narration concerning the visual aspects of a film or television show, for example.
+Audio description (AD) is meant for those who are blind, visually-impaired or partially-sighted and assists by providing a narration concerning the visual aspects of a film or television show, for example.
 The AD track does not interfere with the original dialogue since it is inserted during silent parts.
 The reader, known as an "audio describer", makes sure to balance what is necessary to the plot while not overwhelming the audience with excessive information.
 These particular descriptions would be recorded, but they can also be done live, (though still prepared in advance) such as in theatres.
 This mode of multimedia translation has become important in "ensuring the accessibility of audiovisual products to the visually impaired."